thedemodrive/examples/README.md

 ## Prerequisite

 - These steps require you to have a cluster running a compatible version of Kubernetes.
 You can use any supported platform, for example [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or others specified by the [platform-specific setup instructions](https://istio.io/docs/setup/platform-setup/).
+- Download binary file at: [releases/tag/0.0.1](https://github.com/thedemodrive/examples/releases/tag/0.0.1)
 - Add the `istioctl` client to your path (Linux or macOS or Windows):
-  - OSX at: `./release/istioctl-osx`
-  - Linux at: `./release/istioctl-linux-amd64`
-  - Windows at: `./release/istioctl-win.exe`
+  - OSX: `istioctl-osx`
+  - Linux: `istioctl-linux-amd64`
+  - Windows: `istioctl-win.exe`
 - Create a file `./root-cert.pem` contains root certificate from Keyfactor

 ## Create root certificate